Squash Bee. Copyright Sharp-Eatman Nature Photography

 Exhibition Programs at the Bruce Museum

-(except July 1, which takes place at the Brue Museum Seaside Center)
+(except May 20 field trip and July 1 at the Brue Museum Seaside Center)

 Saturday, April 14, 3:30 - 5:00 pm.
 The Story Behind Wild Bees.
 Hear from the naturalists/photographers Paula Sharp and Ross Eatman, whose three-year project documenting wild bees at Rockefeller State Park Preserve and neighboring Stone Barns Center for Food & Agriculture is highlighted in the current exhibition at the Bruce Museum.
 Their project, sponsored by the New York State Environmental Protection Fund, focuses on a dynamic ecosystem in which native pollinators travel between agricultural plants and woodland nests and flora.
 Their result shows a richly diverse population of pollinators: to date, Sharp & Eatman have photographed more than 100 species of wild bees.
 Free for Bruce members and students (with valid ID), $10 for non-members (includes Museum admission).
 Register here.

 Sunday, May 20, 8 am – noon.
 Birds and Bees Field Trip to Rockefeller State Park Preserve.
 Leaders: wild bee photographer Paula Sharp and Audubon naturalist Ryan MacLean.
 Rockefeller State Park Preserve in Pleasantville, NY, is designated an Important Bird Area with 180 recorded species of bird species.
 Join us on a walk along the carriage roads built by John D. Rockefeller Jr., winding through wetlands, woodlands, meadows, and fields and past streams, rivers, and lakes while traversing wood and stone bridges.
 Photographer and bee expert Paula Sharp will help us learn the habitats and lifestyles of native pollinators, while Audubon expert Ryan MacLean helps us identify late spring songbirds by sight and sound.
-Ages 6 and up, free but limited space.
+Ages 6 and up, free but limited space (15).
 Parking fee $6 per vehicle, so carpooling recommended.
-Advance reservations: Ryan MacLean at 914-417-5234 or email@example.com or Cynthia Ehlinger at 203-413-6756 or firstname.lastname@example.org.
+We will leave from Audubon Greenwich, Riversville Road and John St. Advance reservations: Ryan MacLean at 914-417-5234 or email@example.com or Cynthia Ehlinger at 203-413-6756 or firstname.lastname@example.org.

 Wednesday, June 13, 6:00 pm – 8:00 pm.
 Symposium.
 Wild about Bees: How Gardeners Benefit from Pollinators.
 Geared to gardeners, this mini-symposium features state bee expert Dr. Kimberly Stoner, Associate Agricultural Scientist, Connecticut Agricultural Experiment Station presenting the keynote address; Rich Palmer, Jr. of Sam Bridge Nursery & Greenhouses speaking on plants for pollinators (and offering special discounts at Sam Bridge); and representatives from the Savannah Bee store in Westport with bee-related samples.
 Advance registration: Free for Bruce members and students (with valid ID), $15 for non-members.
 Register here.
 Additional $10 at the door.